peteroupc/peteroupc.github.io/random.md

 The goal of this kind of generator is for each possible outcome to be equally likely.

 -  **Quality:** A statistical-random implementation generates random bits, each of which is uniformly randomly distributed independently of the other bits, at least for nearly all practical purposes.
-The implementation must be highly likely to pass known statistical randomness tests and must not show systematic failures in widely used statistical randomness test batteries.
-(A "systematic" failure is defined in S. Vigna, "[An experimental exploration of Marsaglia's `xorshift` generators, scrambled](http://vigna.di.unimi.it/ftp/papers/xorshift.pdf)", as published in the `xoroshiro128+` website.
-An RNG meeting this quality requirement need not be _equidistributed_, as defined in that paper.)
+The implementation must be highly likely to pass known statistical randomness tests.
+The RNG need not be equidistributed.
 -  **Seeding and Reseeding:** The following applies only to implementations that use PRNGs.

     Before an instance of the RNG generates a random number, it must have been initialized ("seeded") with a seed described as follows.
 The seed--